freerange/site/soups/blog/tracing-the-git-history-of-a-ruby-method.md

 A possible optimisation would be to stop parsing a file at the point where the method definition is found - at the moment the whole file is always parsed.

+Running the tool against a very large repo (e.g. Rails) is still very slow, so I suspect in the end it might be necessary to build a "database" of method metadata vs commits.

 While writing this article, I came across the undocumented `Rugged::Diff` class - it might be better to use this rather than the [diffy gem][] that I'm using at the moment.

 At the moment the code delves rather too deeply into the innards of the parser gem i.e. it calls `Parser::Source::Buffer#decompose_position` to determine the last line number of the method definition.
 It would probably be better to submit a patch to the parser gem to make the last line available directly on `Parser::Source::Buffer`.